A TTY may refer to any of the following:

 - KSR (keyboard send and receive) — TTY with keyboard capable of sending and receiving data.

-- Today, TTY is also used to describe a terminal session or line.
-Users who're using Linux may see a process or user logged in or using a tty such as ttyx, where x is any numerical value.
-This could be tty1, tty2, tty3, tty4, tty5, tty6, tty7, etc.
+2. Today, TTY describes a terminal session (virtual terminal) or line.
+Linux users may view a process or which users are logged in by typing a tty, such as ttyx, where x is any numerical value.
+For example, tty1, tty2, tty3, tty4, tty5, and tty6.

 With recent versions of Linux, the GUI (graphical user interface) is loaded as the first virtual terminal instead of the seventh one.
 If you're accessing the terminal from a GUI, use Alt+← and Alt+→ to navigate between all virtual terminals.